Gabrielė Leščinskaitė

 Gabrielė Leščinskaitė (born 25 March 1996) is a Lithuanian biathlete and sport psychologist.
-She represented Lithuania at the Junior World championships in 2012, 2013, 2014 and 2015, and at the Biathlon World Championships 2015 in Kontiolahti.
+She represented Lithuania at the Junior World Championships in 2012, 2013, 2014 and 2015, and at the Biathlon World Championships 2015 in Kontiolahti.
 In 2022 she represented Lithuania at the 2022 Beijing Olympics.

 Leščinskaitė studied psychology at the Mykolas Romeris University.
-In 2022 she become sport psychologist for Lithuanian youth Olympic team at the 2022 European Youth Summer Olympic Festival.
+In 2022 she became a sport psychologist for the Lithuanian youth Olympic team at the 2022 European Youth Summer Olympic Festival.

+In October 2023, Leščinskaitė announced her retirement from biathlon.

 Biathlon results

 All results are sourced from the International Biathlon Union.